Mr-Z-2697/makeheic.py/README_eng.md

 3. Mp4box(GPAC) 2.0+
 4. ImageMagick (only need for icc and animated webp workaround)
 5. Exiftool if you need to copy exif
+6. webpmux (only need for animated webp workaround)

 ## Usage:
 1. Drag and drop (will use default settings).